cmusv-app/APP2020_Workshop3/README.md

 ```
 If we've created a class that takes a Document as a parameter, it gains the .save() method.
 Invoking .save() will create a collection of the same name as the class and save that object to that collection.

-For example, question_document.save() will find the QuestionDocument class, create a collection called question_document (MongoEngine does its own formatting) according to the fields we've defined.
+For example, question_document.save() will find the QuestionDocument class, if no existing collection exists, create a collection called question_document (MongoEngine does its own formatting) according to the fields we've defined.

 NOTE: MongoDB creates an id field called _id when a new document is added.
 You can access with the 'pk' property on any class that is compatible